-Medicare Supplement basics
+Medicare Supplement Insurance basics

 Medicare Supplement plans are priced and sold by private insurance companies, but the benefits of the plans are standardized across the nation and structured exactly the same despite the company.
-Because of this, Medigap policy holders can see any doctor who accepts Medicare patients—including those out of state.
+Because of this, Medigap policyholders can see any doctor who accepts Medicare patients — including those out of state.
 Medigap coverage goes with you anywhere you travel in the United States and is guaranteed for life if premiums are paid on time.
 Some Medigap plans also include international travel insurance coverage.

-Plan options and comparison chart
+Medicare Supplement plan options and comparison chart

 There are 10 standard Medicare Supplement plan types available in most states, each with an assigned letter from A to N (Plans E, H, I, and J are no longer sold and Plans F and C are only available to those who were eligible for Medicare prior to Jan.
 1, 2020).
 While these letters sound similar to Medicare Parts A and B, they are completely separate plans.

 All Medicare Supplement plans must include the same standardized basic benefits regardless of insurance company and location.
 Medigap plans do not cover Dental Vision, and Hearing insurance, long-term care, or prescription drug insurance, but they must cover at least a portion of the following basic benefits:

 - Medicare Part A coinsurance costs up to a year after Medicare benefits are exhausted